shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/inventory-relationship-faq.md

 ---
-title: Inventory Relationship FAQ
+title: FAQ - Supply Partner Inventory relationship
 description: Sellers must provide information about inventory sources to maintain transparency and accountability in the supply sold. ms.custom: supply-partners ms.date: 10/28/2023
 ---

-# Inventory relationship FAQ
+#  FAQ - Supply Partner Inventory relationship

 **What is Inventory Relationship, and why are we doing it?**